Pension Funds in Australia

 Source: Investment Innovation Institute [i3]

 Unisuper is a fund that has run internal strategies for many years and has become particularly adept at exploiting short-term market dislocations.
-The fund’s investment team, led by John Pearce, is known for backing up its views with sizeable allocations.
+The fund’s investment team, led by John Pearce, runs about 80 per cent of assets in-house and they are known for backing up their views with sizeable allocations.

 Questions have been raised about whether funds would have the stomach to fire their own investment teams if performance proves lacklustre, but some funds, including pension fund for the construction and real estate industry Cbus, have addressed these concerns by appointing external advisers to track performance.

-More recently, TCorp has also embarked on a partnership model where it seeks to have fewer relationships with managers, but makes use of the broader skill set within these firms.
+TCorp has taken a different approach and has embarked on a partnership model where it seeks to have fewer relationships with managers, but makes use of the broader skill set within these firms.
 It also has set up partnerships with international peers, including several Canadian funds, co-investing in large infrastructure assets around the world.

 Retirement